Joel-Singh/programming-icebreaker-problems/README.md

-# programming-contest-for-club
+# programming-icebreaker-problems
-A bank of problems for icebreakers or programming contest
+A bank of problems for icebreakers during meetings at Denison

 There are problems in the problems/ directory and solutions in the solutions branch.
 Each problem is formatted like so: